rbdannenberg/arco/doc/ugens.md

 Note that the default for `start` is true in the Seprent API.
 When false, the output will remain at the initial value until the `.start()` method is called.

+If `lin` is specified, the value is passed to `.linear_attack(lin)` (before starting).

+pwe and pweb support action messages (see ugen.atend()).
+An action message (`/actl/act`) is sent whenever the pwe reaches the last breakpoint.
+If the ugen has terminated, then after the tail delay (if any), the status `ACTION_EVENT | ACTION_END | ACTION_TERM` is sent.
+If the ugen is not enabled to terminate, then if the value at the last breakpoint is zero, then `ACTION_EVENT | ACTION_END` is sent.
+If the last breakpoint is not zero, then just `ACTION_EVENT` is send.

+A common use case is to create an envelope that ends on a positive value representing a "sustain" portion of a sound.
+To end the sound, `.set_points()` is called with and ending segment that ramps down to zero and ends the pwe.
+If `.term()` was applied, then the pwe will terminate, setting its TERMINATE flag, and downstream, a mixer ugen might remove the ugen from the mix when it terminates.
+In this case, there will be at least two actions: the first will be `ACTION_EVENT` when the first segment ends and the "sustain" begins.
+The second will be `ACTION_EVENT | ACTION_END` (or'd with `ACTION_TERM` if it is enabled to terminate) when the pwe ramps to zero.
+The user probably is only interested in the second case, but note that the `.atend()` method, used to direct an ending action to some unit generator, by default filters for `ACTION_END | ACTION_TERM`, so the first `ACTION_EVENT` status will be ignored.
+(You can still get notification for `ACTION_EVENT` by providing a custom bit mask to `.atend()`, but in that case you might want to check for `status & ACTION_END` when your action handler gets a status.

 `/arco/pwe/new id` - Create a new piece-wise linear generator with audio output. `id` is the object id.
 Envelope does not start until